337247014/ArchitectureTemplateOfNetCoreWebApi/TemplateOfNetCoreWebApi/ReadMe.txt

-﻿1. how to migrations with EF Core troubleshooting can refer to :http://www.cnblogs.com/soldout/p/EFCoreCodeFirstMigrationErrorHandle.html
+﻿1.
+How to migrations with EF Core troubleshooting can refer to :http://www.cnblogs.com/soldout/p/EFCoreCodeFirstMigrationErrorHandle.html
 A. DAL
    a. add models,DBContext class(here is SchoolContext)